conradwt/zero-to-graphql-using-ruby/README.md

 - Ruby 3.0.1 or newer

 Note: This tutorial was updated on macOS 11.4.
+Docker Desktop is ony needed if you're following the `Docker Installation`.

 ## Communication